Why Human Guidance Matters in Collaborative Vibe Coding: Introduction

-Writing code allows people to translate arbitrary ideas into actions performed by machines.
-In this paper, we focus on one type of idea transfer, imagining a person wants to create a digital image.
-Here, provide a reference image as a stand-in for the idea people may want to communicate (Fig. \ref{fig:figure1}A).
-The goal of the coding task is to materialize this visual idea through code.
+Writing code allows people to translate abstract ideas into actions performed by machines.
+In this paper, we focus on one type of idea transfer: translating a visual idea (e.g., a mental image) into a graphical representation.
+In our setting, we provide a reference image as a stand-in for the idea people may want to realize (Fig. \ref{fig:figure1}), and the goal of the coding task is to recreate this visual idea through code.
 For simplicity, we use scalable vector graphics (SVG) as the coding medium.
-SVG provides a symbolic code that can be directly rendered into a visible image, allowing to easily judge whether the output matches the intended vision.
-This makes SVG well-suited for studying collaborative ``vibe coding'', as participants can interpret the code by immediately observing its visual output.
-In this setting, a code instructor uses natural language to guide a code-generation system to produce SVG code that visually approximates the reference image.
-The process is iterative, emulating real-world coding practices: each instructor starts from the best result of the previous iterations and incrementally refines it to better match the target image.
+SVG is a programming language that can be directly rendered into an image, making it possible to easily judge whether the output matches the intended target.
+This makes SVG well-suited for studying collaborative vibe coding, as participants can interpret the code by immediately observing its visual output.
+We created 10 reference images by prompting GPT-5 \citep{singh2025openai} to generate images of the following animals: cat, dog, tiger, bird, elephant, penguin, shark, zebra, giraffe, panda.

-Our goal is to determine under which conditions human–AI collaboration is most effective, and to assess what contribution people provide over fully automated AI coding systems.